 I am available by Canvas email, through the weekly Collaboration Café and/or Help Forum, through weekly office hours, and through scheduled appointments.
 I often respond within the day or by the next morning.
 I encourage you to reach out when you feel stuck or when you just want to connect.
 This is an important part of successful learning.
-You are not alone.
+You are not alone and I want to support your success and reduce any confusion.

 If you feel confused about course material, please do not hesitate to reach out.
-Weekly discussions are provided through the Collaboration Café where students can post questions, comments, or resource links, and help each other as questions arise.
+Unit discussions are provided through the Collaboration Café where students can post questions, comments, or resource links, and help each other as questions arise.
 I too will respond to posts on a daily basis.
 I am also available to schedule phone or Zoom meetings with students to clarify material and to support student success.
 To schedule a meeting, it is best to send an email through Canvas.